oscar6echo/jupyterlab-add-logo/README.md

 # jupyterlab_add_logo

-A frontend extension to add a top right logo
+A frontend extension to add a top right logo.

+_NOTE_: As mentionned in this [com/jupyterlab/extension-examples issue](https://github.com/jupyterlab/extension-examples/issues/199), Jupyterlab v4 should provide a placeholder to customization simpler.

 ## Overview